joachim-gassen/tidycovid19/README.md

     up that idea\!).
 This data can be used to assess the public attention to Covid-19 across countries and over time within a given country.
-The data is available at the country, regional and city level but avialability varies across countries as Google Trends provides only more granular data for regions with high search volumes.
+The data is available at the country, regional and city level but availability varies across countries as Google Trends provides only more granular data for regions with high search volumes.
   - `download_wbank_data()`: Downloads and tidies additional country